 SAIC’s support team on the HPCMP Integrated Technical Services program, or HITS, is working to enable communication between diverse platforms of supercomputing software and hardware across DoD operations and research efforts.
 This diversity allows DoD scientists and engineers to remain competitively innovative in their ability to execute new projects quickly without adding additional staff or resources.

-The HPCMP will collectively provide more than 233,000 compute cores, more than 890 terabytes of memory, and a total disk storage capacity of 43 petabytes over the life of the contract.
+The HPCMP will collectively provide more than 750,000 compute cores, more than 2,700 terabytes of memory, and a total disk storage capacity of 70 petabytes to DoD users.
 To put that into perspective, a single supercomputer at a DoD Supercomputing Resource Center (DSRC) can process data at about two million times faster than the average laptop.
 Additionally, DoD supercomputing labs take up several thousand square-feet and have massive cooling facilities – enough to cool and power a small city.

-• At an Air Force Research Lab at Wright-Patterson in Ohio, scientists use trillions of computations per second to develop digital models that can replicate the high speeds and temperatures of wind tunnels in order to test aircraft engines.
+• At the Air Force Research Lab at Wright-Patterson Air Force Base in Ohio, scientists use trillions of computations per second to develop digital models that can replicate the high speeds and temperatures of wind tunnels in order to test aircraft engines.

-• At an Army Research Lab at Aberdeen Proving Ground in Maryland, researchers and scientists use computational models to predict performance improvements on helicopter parts, like a CH-47F Chinook rotor blade.
+• At the Army Research Lab at Aberdeen Proving Ground, Maryland, researchers and scientists use computational models to predict performance improvements on helicopter parts, like a CH-47F Chinook rotor blade.

 • At the Naval Research Lab at Stennis Space Center in Mississippi, engineers combine air, ocean, and wave prediction systems to improve forecasting of tropical cyclones in order to create effective search and rescue, and mission planning.